ferchault/iago/docs/gettingstarted.rst

 Analyser
 --------

 Finally, *iago* needs to know what to extract from the trajectory.
-This is done by creating an :ref:`bucket <whatis-analyser>`.
-Since this is specific to the :ref:`bucket <whatis-bucket>`, the analyser script has to be created in the top-level directory.
+This is done by creating a :ref:`bucket <whatis-analyser>`.
+Since this is specific to the :ref:`bucket <whatis-bucket>`, the analyser script *iago-analysis.py* has to be created in the top-level directory.
 An example of this file looks like this:

 .. code-block:: python
 	:linenos: